 The agency was supposed to buy the logs, saw the logs and sell the lumber.
 NETSA paid $8.3 million to 13,000 landowners, mostly farmers, for timber damaged by the 1938 hurricane.
 Nearly 59 percent went to New Hampshire landowners.

 It had to train people in lumber work: scaling and grading lumber, running sawmils and preventing and suppressing fires.

 NETSA bought logs from November 1938 through June 1940.
 Selling them was another matter.
 The Great Depression was still on and there wasn’t much demand for lumber.
 With the exception of a sale to the New York, New Haven and Hartford Railroad, there was little interest in buying the hurricane logs.

 Tree Cleanup Proves a Windfall

 So the Eastern Pine Sales Corporation formed to buy the lumber from NETSA and to sell it – without flooding the New England lumber market.
 It was largely controlled by L. Grossman & Sons of Boston.
 What seemed at first like a risky venture for the Grossman company turned into a coup when the United States entered World War II.
 L. Grossman & Co. became the largest lumber company in New England.

 Most of the lumber from the 1938 hurricane went to local companies with government contracts.
 They used it for the war effort.

 NETSA’s salvage program ended on Dec.
 31, 1943, but the lumber would be processed for several more years.

 The paper industry bought millions of logs.
 The National Archives photo above, taken in 1947, shows the Northern Kraft Paper Mill in Howland, Maine.
 The mill still used wood from the tree cleanup after the 1938 hurricane.

-This story was updated in 2019.
+This story updated in 2022.
 If you’d like to read more about the 1938 hurricane, click here.